Baikal Seal

 Population number

-According to the IUCN Red List, the total Baikal seal population size was estimated to be around 108,200 individuals in 2013, with an estimated pup production of 23,600 individuals.
-Currently this species is classified as Least Concern (LC) and its numbers today remain stable.
+According to the IUCN Red List, the total Baikal seal population size was estimated to be around 108,200 individuals in 2013.
+Currently, this species is classified as Least Concern (LC) and its numbers today remain stable.

 Ecological niche

-Being piscivores, these animals affect fish populations in their range.
-Baikal seal is the crown of the Lake Baikal’s great ecosystem and its only mammal.
+Being piscivores, Baikal seals affect fish populations in their range.
+This species is the crown of Lake Baikal’s great ecosystem and its only mammal.

 Fun Facts for Kids